SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 _Note: It's at this point you might want to take advantage of the [recommendations](../../prerequisites.md#recommendations) to install formatters for JSON and XML in Chrome._

-Notice that there are products with IDs such as "HT-1001" and "HT-1002" representing computer hardware such as laptops.
+Notice that there are products with IDs such as "HT-1001" and "HT-1002" representing computer hardware items such as laptops.

 ## Summary

-You've now created a destination in the SAP Cloud Platform, and have successfully tested it, surfacing information from the remote ES5 system via a simple route mapping definition as part of a skeleton app.
+You've now created a destination for use with the Connectivity service in the SAP Cloud Platform, and have successfully tested it, surfacing information from the remote ES5 system via a simple route mapping definition as part of a skeleton app.
 (You won't need this app any more, so you can delete it if you want to).

 You're now all set to be able to successfully consume the OData service at the endpoint you've defined in the destination from other services, in particular, the Workflow service.